 In addition to resolving the issue of objective versus subjective mens rea for breaches of bail conditions, the Supreme Court took the opportunity to revisit the purpose and imposition of bail conditions.
 For decades prosecutors would seek, and Judges would consider and often impose many conditions to an accused’s person release or bail.
 The Supreme Court of Canada in Zora found this was the wrong practice and has transformed this unjust tradition.
 Rather, The Supreme Court found that normally there should not be any conditions imposed on bail.
 There are many reasons for this including an accused’s presumption of innocence, unnecessary restrictions on a person’s liberty and the impact of pre-trial conditions on vulnerable populations.
 In other words, the default form of bail for most crimes is release on an undertaking.
 Additional bail conditions can only be imposed if they are clearly articulated, minimal in number, necessary, reasonable, the least onerous in the circumstances, and linked to the risks regarding the grounds for detention under section 515 of the Criminal Code.
 These include securing the accused ‘s attendance in court, ensuring the protection or safety of the public and maintaining confidence in the administration of justice.

 The Zora case has changed things.
 Bail conditions including no contact, no go, reporting, no alcohol, curfew and any other conditions must be justified and necessary.

-For more information on allegations of breaching bail conditions or for assistance in changing bail conditions, contact our office and speak with one of our experienced lawyers.
+For more information on allegations of breaching bail conditions or for assistance in changing bail conditions, contact Filkow Law to speak with one of our experienced lawyers.